farmera/sare_grant/study_methods.md

 Neither of these questions can be answered conclusively using the sort of flight and image capture systems originally proposed.
-The reasons will be addressed in detail but in brief they are two-fold: a) neither kites nor balloons are able to place a camera in position for sufficient time, under conditions of sufficiently stable, such that the results from one flight may be compared with results from another; and b) while the sensor of a modified consumer camera is capable of capturing the right spectral data (i.e. the red, green and NIR light) the jpeg image format of most of these cameras does not readily support the sort of calibration necessary to quantitatively compare one day's flight with another.
+The reasons will be addressed in detail but in brief they are two-fold: a) neither kites nor balloons are able to place a camera in position for sufficient time, under conditions of sufficiently stability, such that the results from one flight may be compared with results from another; and b) while the sensor of a modified consumer camera is capable of capturing the right spectral data (i.e. the red, green and NIR light) the jpeg image format of most of these cameras does not readily support the sort of calibration necessary to quantitatively compare one day's flight with another.